univention/univention-corporate-server/doc/manual/computers/basic-system-services.rst

 ~~~~~~~~~

 All UCS-specific log files (e.g., for the listener/notifier replication) are
 stored in the :file:`/var/log/univention/` directory.
-Services log in their own
+Services write log messages their own
 standard log files: for example, Apache to the file
 :file:`/var/log/apache2/error.log`.